Privacy and security

 If the scam is related to a service you are using through myGov, for example the Australian Taxation Office, contact that service.

-For other scams, find out where to get help on the Scamwatch website.
+For other scams, find out what to do if you've been scammed on the Scamwatch website.

 Access and manage your information